kismetwireless/kismet/docs/dev/datasource.md

 * "time": uint64 containing the time in seconds since the epoch (time_t record)
 * "type": string containing the GPS type
 * "name": string containing the GPS user-defined name

+#### INTERFACELIST
+A list of interfaces the source detected it can support.
+This is the result of running an interface scan or list.

+Content:
+Msgpack packed array containing mspack dictionaries of the following:
+* "interface": String interface compatible with a source=interface definition
+* "flags": String flags, aggregated as "flag1=foo,flag2=bar", compatible with a source=interface:flags source definition.

 #### MESSAGE
 MESSAGE KV pairs bridge directly to the messagebus of the Kismet server and are presented to users, logged, etc.